Posts

 Image

-Pt En < change language In this post I will introduce Markov Decision Processes, a common tool used in Reinforcement Learning, a branch of Machine Learning.
+Pt En In this post I will introduce Markov Decision Processes, a common tool used in Reinforcement Learning, a branch of Machine Learning.
 By the end of the post you will be able to make some sense of the figure above!
 I will couple the formal details, definitions and maths with an intuitive example that will accompany us throughout this post.
 In later posts we will make our example more complete and use other examples to explain other properties and characteristics of the MDPs.
 Let me introduce the context of the example: From a simplistic point of view, I only have two moods: " hungry " and " thirsty ".
 Thankfully, my parents taught me how to eat and how to drink, so that I can fulfill the needs I mentioned earlier.
 Of course that eating when I am hungry makes me happy, just as drinking when I am thirsty makes me happy!
-Not only that, but eating when I am hungry usually satisfies me, much like drinking when I am thirsty us
+Not only that, but eating when I am hungry usually satisfies me, much like drinking when I am thirsty usually satisfies me. ...

 Twitter proof: folding my way to the moon